 Brain health is an easy topic to take for granted.
 But as we come out of an extended Pandemic Pause, it gives us a good reminder to take the proper precautions to keep our most valuable asset on the top of its game.
 Here are a few quick reminders to help prioritize brain health- now more than ever!

 2. Meet the Mat!
 Whether breaking a sweat or just finding movement throughout the day, studies have shown that it helps with brain function (and heart health which affects brain function).
 But don’t forget to wear protection!
 Helmets are a necessary habit when riding bikes, rollerblades, scooters, etc to protect your noggin!
-Citibike locations throughout NYC (and close to each of Meet Hospitality’s locations) have made it easier than ever to have a reason to exercise, beat the traffic, and skip the hassle of bike storage!
+Citibike locations throughout NYC (and close to each of Meet Hospitality’s Manhattan meeting and event spaces) have made it easier than ever to have a reason to exercise, beat the traffic, and skip the hassle of bike storage!

 3. Meet the Sheets!
 One of the most important factors in a healthy brain well into one’s senior years is getting enough rest.
 Insomnia and sleep apnea are conditions that have long-term effects on brain health, mental health, and physical health.
 If you know that you suffer from one of these conditions, it is well worth the time and effort to address the condition early on so that it doesn’t take a long-term toll.

 4. Meet the Mind!
 Whether reading books from a wide range of topics to expanding one’s education, or even playing challenging games and creative endeavors…exercising your cognitive abilities is a great way to keep your brain active and healthy.
 There are short and long-term benefits to giving yourself mental challenges and typically also offers stress-relieving outlets.